-- b) Routine monitoring takes place for maintenance, fault-finding purposes and enforcement of these Conditions of Computer Use, which may reveal unencrypted data and sites visited by users to operational staff.
-More detailed monitoring may also be undertaken if there are reasonable grounds to believe that a user has committed a criminal offence or is otherwise in breach of the Conditions of Computer Use. - c) Users should note that University facilities are provided primarily for University work, study and business purposes and that whilst continuing to maintain the privacy of personal information, the University reserves the right to process information stored on University IT systems, including the content of e-mails, web pages and files under the following circumstances: - i.
+- a) The University reserves the right to monitor use of the University network, associated telecommunication systems and the Internet by users and, if necessary, to withdraw access if it is felt that it is being used excessively for purposes unconnected with and/or to the detriment of work/studies. - b) Routine monitoring takes place for maintenance, fault-finding purposes and enforcement of these Conditions of Computer Use, which may reveal unencrypted data and sites visited by users to operational staff.
+More detailed monitoring may also be undertaken if there are reasonable grounds to believe that a user has committed a criminal offence or is otherwise in breach of the Conditions of Computer Use. - c) Users should note that University IT facilities are provided primarily for University work, study and business purposes and that whilst continuing to maintain the privacy of personal information, the University reserves the right to process information stored on University IT systems, including the content of e-mails, web pages and files under the following circumstances: - i.
 To locate substantive information that is required for University, School or Department business. - ii.
-To set up an automatic reply or forward mail if members of staff are unexpectedly absent or have gone on leave without making forwarding arrangements. - iii.
-In the course of an investigation triggered by indications or allegations of misconduct, misuse, or illegal use. - iv.
-To respond to legal processes, or to fulfil the University's obligations to third parties or in other exceptional circumstances, e.g. medical emergency.
+To determine the dates when email, network and the campus card were last used in support of the missing person's protocol. - iii.
+To set up an automatic reply or forward mail if members of staff are unexpectedly absent or have gone on leave without making forwarding arrangements. - iv.
+In the course of an investigation triggered by indications or allegations of misconduct, misuse, or illegal activity reported by managers or colleagues, monitoring processes, or some other legitimate and objective complaint or incident. - v.
+To respond to legal processes, or to fulfil the University's obligations to third parties or in other exceptional circumstances, e.g. medical emergency. - vi.
+Electronic correspondence will only be intercepted in exceptional circumstances, and only with lawful authority. - (b) All access and monitoring will be undertaken in accordance with the Human Rights Act 1998, Data Protection Act 1998, Telecommunications (Lawful Business Practice) (Interception of Communications) Regulations 2000 and the Regulation of Investigatory Powers Act 2000.